klojang4j/klojang-templates/README.md

 inline templates the begin tag is removed and the text following it brought that much closer to the text preceding it, as though the begin tag had not been there.
 The same applies to the end tag of an inline template.
-For included templates the entire tag (`~%%include:foo.html%%`) is replaced with the contents of the included file.
+For included templates the entire tag (e.g. `~%%include:foo.html%%`) is replaced with the contents of the included file.

 However, if the begin or end tag of an inline template is all by itself on a separate line, as in the example above, that _entire_ line will be removed from the output.
 If an included template tag is all by itself on a separate line, the line is preserved, but any whitespace surrounding the tag is removed.

-It may sound arcane, but it allows you to write elegant templates that render as intended.
-The consequences and usefulness of this behaviour are illustrated in [Newline Suppression in Practice](#newline-suppression-in-practice)
+It may sound arcane, but it allows you to write elegant templates with indentation that stays in place upon rendering.
+The consequences and usefulness of this behaviour are illustrated in
+[Newline Suppression in Practice](#newline-suppression-in-practice)

 ## Using Nested Templates

-The ability to nest templates in other templates almost literally turns a Klojang template into a mold into which you can sink objects with the same shape.
+The ability to nest templates inside other templates almost literally turns a Klojang template into a mold into which you can sink objects with the same shape.
 If the structure of the template reflects the structure of the model object, you can fill up the entire template with a single call.
 The following code snippets illustrate this.